alanszlosek/voxeling/README.markdown

 * Gamepad support (80% complete)
 * Adjustable draw distance
 * World changes are persisted to disk
-* Relatively flat architecture means it's easy to get a WebGL handle and the projection matrix for drawing
+* Relatively flat architecture means it's easy to get a WebGL handle and the inverse camera matrix for drawing

 What's Included
 ====